cornell-ece2400/ece2400-docs/docs/ece2400-sec7-sorting.md

 4. Implementing Insertion Sort
 --------------------------------------------------------------------------

-Take a look at the `isort.c` source file to find the `insert_sort` function.
+Take a look at the `isort-int.c` source file to find the `insert_sort` function.
 It takes as input an array and the size of that array.
-Go ahead and implement `insertion_sort` using your favorite text editor.
+Go ahead and implement `isort_int` using your favorite text editor.
 The function should use `sorted_insert` helper function, and you can use either an out-of-place or in-place implementation.
 When you are finished modify the adhoc test to test insertion sort, then quickly see if your algorithm is basically working:

     :::bash
     % cd ${HOME}/sec7/src
-    % gcc -Wall -o isort-adhoc isort-adhoc.c isort.c
+    % gcc -Wall -o isort-int-adhoc isort-int-adhoc.c isort-int.c
-    % ./isort-adhoc
+    % ./isort-int-adhoc

 5. Testing Insertion Sort
 --------------------------------------------------------------------------

 Obviously, we want to do more than just ad-hoc testing.
 We have provided you a very simple directed test case to test insertion sort.
-Take a look at this directed test in `isort-directed-test.c`.
+Take a look at this directed test in `isort-int-directed-test.c`.
 You can build and run this test case like this:

     :::bash
     % cd ${HOME}/sec7/build
-    % make isort-directed-test
+    % make isort-int-directed-test
-    % ./isort-directed-test 2
+    % ./isort-int-directed-test 2

 Add at least one more directed test before continuing.
 Try and think of a tricky corner case.